apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 Creating a new Kubernetes cluster
 ##################################

-New Kubernetes clusters can be create using API or from UI.
-User will be provided with a Add Kubernetes Cluster form as shown below,
+New Kubernetes clusters can be created using the API or via the UI.
+User will be provided with an 'Add Kubernetes Cluster' form as shown below,

 |cks-create-cluster-form.png|